jasmindc/DeCecco-ObjectDetection-Project/README.md

 ## Developing

 The model is not ready to deploy, here some further steps that can be taken:
-* evaulation on actual test set (not aviable on Kaggle challange)
+* evaulation on actual test set (not available on Kaggle challange)
 * develop user interface